appium/appium-xcuitest-driver/docs/execute-methods.md

 ### mobile: removeApp

 Removes the given application from the device under test.
-Offload app also can be removed.
+An offload application also can be removed.

 #### Arguments